Mariners relying on video, past information to scout players ahead of MLB draft with baseball on hold

 “When you pick so high, we’ve done so much work from last summer through the fall through the early part of the season, I think we’re in a pretty good spot with identifying what the player pool is and who’s at the top of the food chain, especially for where we pick,” Hunter said.

-He was meeting with top players who could potentially be taken with the No. 6 pick since November.
+He had been meeting with top players who could potentially be taken with the No. 6 pick since November.

 “Getting a head start with that has definitely really helped us,” he said.
-“It all starts from the day after the one draft ends and it all starts that summer for how we prepare for each spring and our guys have done a really good job with that.”
+“It all starts from the day after the one draft ends and it all starts that summer for how we prepare for each spring, and our guys have done a really good job with that.”

-Seattle sent scouts and crosscheckers out to all the early college games of the top prospects.
+Seattle sent scouts and cross-checkers out to all the early college games of the top prospects.

 “We saw them all,” Dipoto said.
 “We had a pretty aggressive program in place with the way we were scouting this year because of where we were picking.
 We altered a good deal of how we were scheduling our scouting looks.
 We had schedules going out from the office rather than waiting for the scouts to get to each player.
 We were trying to maximize the number of looks at the best players in the country.
-So the guys you would consider top 10 picks, we’ve seen them all and some of them we saw some of every week.
+So the guys you would consider top-10 picks, we’ve seen them all, and some of them we saw some of every week.
 So we feel really comfortable with the group.”

 Even with no games, they are still scouting the draft class.

-“We’ve made some adjustments and we knew it was coming,” Dipoto said.
+“We’ve made some adjustments, and we knew it was coming,” Dipoto said.
 “We have done a lot of video work.
 We are going to rely heavily on kind of the analytical information we’ve developed.”

 It’s more than just watching video of college games.

 “We’ve had conference calls, how to watch it,” Hunter said.
 “It’s really to learn how to take what they’re seeing, match it up like connecting the dots with the information in our system in regards to what a player’s done over the last three or four years.
-You’re actually doing a few more deeper dives started looking through how he’s done against competition, how’s he done against prospects I’d like and you can, you can slice up the information a lot of different ways.”
+You’re actually doing a few more deeper dives — started looking through how he’s done against competition, how’s he done against prospects I’d like, and you can slice up the information a lot of different ways.”

 But …

 “The difficult thing is just the pure speed of the game,” Hunter said.
 “It doesn’t show what the guy’s emotions are in between at-bats or after an inning when a guy goes in the dugout.
 You can watch like the little things that separate players from being good to great that I try to teach our guys.
 We can all grade out the tools, we can all grade out when things are going well, but try to see these players when things aren’t going well.
 What do they do when they’re not at their best off?
-How do they compete, what’s their body language, what kind of teammate they are the little things that go inside the game that make a big difference in life?
-And, you can’t really catch that on video.”
+How do they compete, what’s their body language, what kind of teammate they are — the little things that go inside the game that make a big difference in life?
+And you can’t really catch that on video.”

-The amount of video available does favor college players over high school players.
-Teams do have some video from MLB’s Player Development Pipeline showcase and some other high school showcases from last summer.
-The high school players projected for the first round won’t be affected as much as the next tier of talent that are wavering between signing or going to college.
+The amount of video available does favor college players over high-school players.
+Teams do have some video from MLB’s Player Development Pipeline showcase and some other high-school showcases from last summer.
+The high-school players projected for the first round won’t be affected as much as the next tier of talent that is wavering between signing or going to college.

-“You can watch them in multiple games against the best competition in the country granted it was last summer’s work,” he said.
-“There was a big group of high school players that I went and actually visited with before we got shut down, and over the winter.
-But it’s going to be really tough for any team to just go in and take the high school player that hasn’t played since last summer.
-You just don’t know where they are physically, if they’ve made a step forward, step back.”
+“You can watch them in multiple games against the best competition in the country — granted, it was last summer’s work,” he said.
+“There was a big group of high-school players that I went and actually visited with before we got shut down, and over the winter.
+But it’s going to be really tough for any team to just go in and take the high-school player that hasn’t played since last summer.
+You just don’t know where they are physically, if they’ve made a step forward, a step back.”

 Given that all they can do is scout on video, the Mariners have also changed up a few aspects on their scouting process.

-“You ordinarily have regional scouts or regional cross checkers who are there to kind of oversee the draft process and guide the area scouts through their season,” Dipoto said.
-“That’s not as possible in our current setup because there’s no movement and everybody’s doing this from home.
-So what we’re doing is effectively asking the west coast scouts to take a look at players from the central and east coast scouts to take a look at players from the west.”
+“You ordinarily have regional scouts or regional cross-checkers who are there to kind of oversee the draft process and guide the area scouts through their season,” Dipoto said.
+“That’s not as possible in our current setup, because there’s no movement and everybody’s doing this from home.
+So what we’re doing is effectively asking the West Coast scouts to take a look at players from the central and East Coast scouts to take a look at players from the West.”

 It’s a product of using the time under the circumstances.

-“Instead of coming in for national meetings and having so many of our high ranking scouting personnel getting to know or see or hear about these prospects for the first time in that three week period,” Dipoto said.
-“Now by the time we get together to build our final draft board, we should have all of our scouting leadership or decision-making group very familiar with all the players coast to coast because we’ve had weeks and weeks and months to pore through the video and the data on these players and really get to know them as best we can despite the fact that we can’t go watch them play live.”
+“Instead of coming in for national meetings and having so many of our high-ranking scouting personnel getting to know or see or hear about these prospects for the first time in that three-week period,” Dipoto said, “now, by the time we get together to build our final draft board, we should have all of our scouting leadership or decision-making group very familiar with all the players coast to coast because we’ve had weeks and weeks and months to pore through the video and the data on these players and really get to know them as best we can despite the fact that we can’t go watch them play live.”

-But really this is a modified a version of plan they were going to use under normal circumstances.
+But really this is a modified a version of a plan they were going to use under normal circumstances.

 “It was a big plan of ours from the start of the year,” Hunter said.
 “We were going to have our supervisors be more national guys.
-Everybody’s going to have regional responsibility, but we were going to spread our guys out a little bit more just to get to eliminate the bias of ‘I saw this guy really good in the northeast, how does he compared to the guy on the west?’
-So having our guys crossover, we started early on some of our early looks.”
+Everybody’s going to have regional responsibility, but we were going to spread our guys out a little bit more just to get to eliminate the bias of ‘I saw this guy really good in the northeast, how does he compare to the guy on the west?’
+So having our guys cross over, we started early on some of our early looks.”

-There is human element of all this.
+There is a human element in all of this.
 Scouts who see players in their area often obviously favor the players they see most often.

-“What we’ve seen is a pretty good is not only a good reflection of what the draft pool is, but we’ve eliminated I want to say the bias that scouting happens,” Hunter said.
+“What we’ve seen is not only a good reflection of what the draft pool is, but we’ve eliminated I want to say the bias that in scouting happens,” Hunter said.
 “So when you’re able to compare, player X to player Y, and they’re from different parts of the country, you get a better understanding of how your player that you’ve seen in person fits.
-We’ve probably had better, deep more thorough conversations than we have in the past.”
+We’ve probably had better, deep, more-thorough conversations than we have in the past.”

 Possible Mariners picks